 Such a platform can also aid you in recruiting new staff if you are looking to expand your practice or replace staff members who are about to leave your organization.
 It can help you analyze the time it takes for becoming a FNP or a licensed clinical social worker so you will know the best season for running a recruitment campaign.
 You will be able to make a good first impression among potential staff members using the right tool.

 Modernizing your practice would mean incorporating telehealth and telemedicine technology.
 These have been helpful for the past two years as they allow healthcare providers to engage patients remotely.
 Moreover, these technologies are also invaluable for boosting employee retention.

 For one, telehealth can help mitigate the effects of burnout among primary care staff who are vulnerable to stressful environments of on-site work.
 Other than that, telehealth also allows a flexible working arrangement for practitioners and nurses with comorbidities or other conditions.
 With telehealth becoming a new reality, you will be able to keep healthcare employees closer together despite the distances

 Technology has changed the healthcare sector in many ways.
-Aside from improving patient retention, using the latest tools can help practitioners and administrators keep their best people and provide real-time feedback to their business leaders.
+Aside from improving patient retention, using the latest tools can help practitioners and administrators keep their best people and provide feedback to their business leaders.